How to Translate Documents: A Step-by-Step Guide

 What makes translating documents so challenging?

-The first step in translating documents is to understand the challenges involved.
-Here’s an overview of the most immediate ones:
+As in any type of business translation, the first step in translating documents is to understand the challenges involved.
+Here's an overview of the most immediate ones:

 - Formatting: Documents come in a variety of formats (e.g., PDF, Word, Excel, PowerPoint) and often include complex formatting that can be difficult to replicate in another language.